Seton Hill University

-Seton Hill University is a private Catholic university in Greensburg, Pennsylvania.
-Formerly a women's college, it became a coeducational university in 2002 and enrolls about 2,200 students.
+Seton Hill University is a private Catholic university in Greensburg, Pennsylvania, United States.
+Originally a women's college, it became a coeducational university in 2002 and enrolls about 2,200 students.

 History

 The school was founded in 1885 by the Sisters of Charity.
-It is named for Elizabeth Ann Seton (1774–1821), who founded the Sisters of Charity and who, after her death, was canonized as the United States' first native-born saint.
-(Seton Hall University and Saint Elizabeth University in New Jersey are also named after Elizabeth Ann Seton.)
+It is named for Elizabeth Ann Seton, who founded the Sisters of Charity and who, after her death, was canonized as the first US-born saint.

 In 1914, Seton Hill Junior college was opened by the Sisters of Charity.
 With the approval of the Commonwealth of Pennsylvania, Seton Hill College was created four years later.

 In 1946, 40 male World War II veterans were accepted as students at Seton Hill.
 During the 1980s, men were regularly admitted to many programs at Seton Hill College, including music and theater.
 In 2002, Seton Hill was officially granted university status by the Pennsylvania Department of Education.

 Seton Hill University received widespread public attention after announcing a technology plan that includes providing an iPad to all full-time students, as well a 13" MacBook to all incoming freshmen.
 Upon graduation, students keep both devices.
 Beginning in the fall of 2013, new full-time students will receive an iPad Mini and new full-time freshmen will be provided with a MacBook Air.
 Seton Hill University is recognized as an Apple Distinguished School.

 Academics

 Seton Hill divides its undergraduate programs into six schools: Business, Education & Applied Social Sciences, Humanities, Natural & Health Sciences, and Visual & Performing Arts.
 In addition to their major, all students take liberal arts core classes in arts, mathematics, sciences, culture, history, and writing.
 The university also offers twelve graduate programs.
 Subjects include art, writing, education, therapy, business, orthodontics, and physician assistant studies.

 The typical class size for courses in the major is about 20–25.
 Liberal arts core classes tend to be larger, at 30-45 students.